WalletScrutiny/WalletScrutinyCom/_android/vip.mytokenpocket.md

 > Only supports SWTC Blockchain for now, we will support Ethereum Blockchain and so on in the future.

-So for now we have to file it as "no source" and recommend to be careful as some things don't add up.
+So for now we have to file it as "obfuscated" and recommend to be careful as some things don't add up.
 At least the "open source" claim is probably false.
 In any case the app is **not verifiable** as is.